hugorbarbosa/cpp-coding-style-guide/README.md

 ### Templates

-To separate the declaration and definition of template classes, using `.ipp` files is a recommended practice, as shown in the following example:
+To separate the declaration and definition of template classes, the usage of `.ipp` files is a recommended practice, as shown in the following example:

 ```c++
 // my_class.hpp